lukeSky3434/multi-container-arm/README.md

 ### Precondition

-There should be two directories available in the HOME directory of influx:
+There should be three directories available in the HOME directory of influx:
 * *data*: the docker container will put the data of influx in this directory
 * *config*: config file can be added here (e.g.: influxdb.conf)
+* *backup*: backup directory

 In the HOME directory of grafana there should be one directory:
 * *data*: the docker container will put the data of grafana in this directory